 background preloader

 Over the last few years K-12 schools and districts across the country have been investing heavily in iPads for classroom use.
 EdTechTeacher has been leading iPad professional development at many of these schools and we’ve seen firsthand how they approach iPad integration.
 While we’ve witnessed many effective approaches to incorporating iPads successfully in the classroom, we’re struck by the common mistakes many schools are making with iPads, mistakes that are in some cases crippling the success of these initiatives.
+We’re sharing these common challenges with you, so your school doesn’t have to make them.
 1) Focusing on content apps The most common mistake teachers make with iPads is focusing on subject-specific apps.
 It simply didn’t occur to him use the VoiceThread app to record his students speaking Latin, or perhaps create a collaborative discussion of Cicero.
-At our iPads in the Classroom summer workshop at Harvard University we spend three full days with teachers actively exploring effective iPad integration tools and strategies.
-It doesn’t.
-Focusing on iPad-versus.
+And we don’t introduce a single subject app.
+2) Lack of Teacher Preparation in Classroom Management of iPads It doesn’t.

 BetaNews After spending a number of years working in the educational tech sector, I can safely pinpoint the two camps that make up the meandering discussion about 1:1 computing plans for K-12 education today.
 On the one side, we have eager innovators who are determined to place a device in each student's hand -- even if that device fulfills nothing more than a checkbox on an administrator's 'five year outlook' plan.
 And in contrast, we have the technical neophytes who are well entrenched in their opposition to devices in the classroom.
 These folks are the ones most likely to be ingrained in the "industrial force-feeding" approach to education, which by most accounts, is falling flat on its face.
-As the US continues to slide in education, most recently ranked 17th globally, the debate is no longer whether or not we need a wholesale adjustment of how we teach our youngest minds.
-The status quo, as it stands, clearly isn't working in America. #7: Follow Functionality, Not Fads, In Choosing Tech
+The status quo, as it stands, clearly isn't working in America.
+For as much as we claim to be spending on K-12 education, nationally we have little to show for it: The above is just a sliver of the many issues plaguing our modern education system. #7: Follow Functionality, Not Fads, In Choosing Tech

 Teachers' Comprehensive Guide to Using ClassDojo for Classroom Management Here is a step by step guide to help you set up you class in ClassDojo and get you started managing it.
 1- Head over to ClassDojo and click on " Add a new class" 2- Select an icon for your class, choose the grade and subject you teach, name your class then click on next.
 3- Add your students names.
 You can either type their names with each name in one line or if you have already a saved list of your students names you can copy and paste it as is shown in the screenshot below.
 4-Now we come to the behaviours section where we can customize the behaviours we want to award or take points for.
 5- Class Dojo automatically generates downloadable PDF document with codes that parents and students can use to access your class.
 6- Here is how your class looks on ClassDojo, to start using it click on "start class" 7- To add a reward or a negative behaviour to a student, just click on his/her name and choose from the relevant behaviour you want to add.